 First, Pro Bowl receiver Wes Welker held court in front of the cameras and tape recorders.
 Then, the large group went over to Vince Wilfork's locker, as well as outside to the media room for quarterback Tom Brady's postgame news conference.

 But I went a slightly different route after New England's biggest win of the season.
-I was particularly intrigued by the number of young players making huge contributions for the Patriots.
+I was particularly intrigued by the amount of young players making huge contributions for the Patriots.

-I stopped to chat with rookie cornerback Alfonzo Dennard, who was alone at his locker.
-The 22-year-old was a seventh-round pick who nearly became "Mr. Irrelevant" in the April draft.
+I stopped by to chat with rookie cornerback Alfonzo Dennard, who was alone at his locker.
+The 22-year-old was a seventh-round draft pick who nearly became "Mr. Irrelevant" last April.
 Several months later, Dennard is a starting cornerback for a Super Bowl contender.

 "I'm really blessed to be here," said a wide-eyed Dennard, who seemed a little surprised someone from the national media wanted to talk to him.